Expression Language

 The max parameter sets a safety limit on the number of iterations.

-@ binds a Pydantic schema as the agent’s output contract:
+Bind a structured-output schema as the agent’s response contract:

 from pydantic import BaseModel